-When building your Wix website, you might find yourself encountering a scenario similar to one of the following…
+When building your Wix website, have you ever found yourself encountering one of the following scenarios…?

 - “Some website builders need me to build every single product page individually, over-and-over-again.
 I have more than 50 products… who’s got time for that??”